Wife of jailed Princeton student begs Trump to speak with Iran

-BEIJING — The wife of an American graduate student who is behind bars in Iran pleaded with the Trump administration to do more to secure his release Tuesday.
+BEIJING — The wife of an American graduate student who is behind bars in Iran pleaded with the Trump administration on Tuesday to do more to secure his release.

 In an exclusive broadcast interview with NBC News, Qu Hua revealed that her husband, Xiyue Wang, has attempted suicide during his almost 16 months in prison.